 OVER TIME

-Over the last three months, average selling price on tracked retailers has increased by 12% from Dec to Feb.
+Over the last three months, average selling price on tracked retailers has decreased by 13% from Jan to Mar.

 REVENUE SHARE